karthikghan/hello-kubernetes/README.md

 Deploy to your Kubernetes cluster using the hello-kubernetes.yaml, which contains definitions for the service and deployment objects:

+For Minikube, use NodePort as shown below

+But for a regular K8s cluster, use LoadBalancer for Service spec type.
 ```yaml
 # hello-kubernetes.yaml
 apiVersion: v1